Salvation Army assistance programs Lee and Russell County region.

 The Salvation Army works with various non-profits and government agencies to provide information on various social service resources and public assistance in Alabama.
 It ranges from mental health, emergency financial assistance for paying bills, job training programs, drugs and alcohol treatment, transportation, case management, food, clothing, and other charity services.

 Homeless prevention and outreach is offered.
 Many families, single men and parents, women, and youth struggle with paying their rent and face eviction.
 Too many people from Lee County Alabama face homeless due to unemployment and/or the increasing cost of rent.
 Some people suffer from substance abuse and mental illness, so they fall behind.
 The Salvation Army and their case managers can direct applicants to non-profit and government housing assistance.
 Or in some cases a partial payment can be made by the agency.

+There are multiple sites for low-income families.
 The primary locations of the Salvation Army centers are.

 - 2003 Crawford Rd, Phenix City, Alabama, dial (334) 298-4706